btnguyenPersonal/edit/tasks.md

 	- autocomplete allow pressing tab multiple times
 	- maybe have autocomplete also scan the other harpooned files?

-don't move file explorer cursor all the time, and just press = to refocus

 Use  the  addchstr()  family  of functions for fast screen-painting of text  when  you  know the text doesn't contain any control characters.
    Try  to  make  attribute changes infrequent on your screens.
 Don't use